 A mission statement is an action-based description of your company’s purpose, your products and services, and your goals.
 An effective mission statement clearly explains your company’s ‘who’, ‘what’ and ‘why’ and how you stand out from others in your industry.

 Your mission statement is more than a generic description of your company; it declares why your company exists, unifies and guides your employees’ actions, and attracts customers with clear direction about what goals your company intends to achieve.

 It is common to get mission statements and vision statements confused, they work well together but are actually different.

 A mission statement defines the driving force and focus of your company, what your company is currently doing.
+It reflects your company’s culture and core beliefs.
 A vision statement describes the aspirations of your company; what your company would like to achieve in the near or long-term future, and the actions you can take to achieve them.